lxndrv/PIF/case-studies/physical-foundation.md

 The same logic that makes water boil makes life organize and consciousness integrate.
 The same capacity thresholds that govern spacetime govern societies and ecosystems.

-Once you see the pattern in physics, you cannot unsee it in everything else.
+Once you see this pattern in physics, similar structures become visible in other domains—inviting the question of whether these similarities reflect deep principles or useful analogies.

 ---